huggingface/diffusers/docs/source/en/training/controlnet.md

 # ControlNet

-[ControlNet](https://huggingface.co/papers/2302.05543) models are adapters trained on top of another pretrained model.
+[ControlNet](https://hf.co/papers/2302.05543) models are adapters trained on top of another pretrained model.
 It allows for a greater degree of control over image generation by conditioning the model with an additional input image.
-The input can be a canny edge, depth map, human pose, and many more.
+The input image can be a canny edge, depth map, human pose, and many more.

 If you're training on a GPU with limited vRAM, you should try enabling the `gradient_checkpointing`, `gradient_accumulation_steps`, and `mixed_precision` parameters in the training command.
 You can also reduce your memory footprint by using memory-efficient attention with [xFormers](../optimization/xformers).
 JAX/Flax training is also supported for efficient training on TPUs and GPUs, but it doesn't support gradient checkpointing or xFormers.
 You should have a GPU with >30GB of memory if you want to train faster with Flax.

-This guide will explore the [train_controlnet.py](https://github.com/huggingface/diffusers/blob/main/examples/controlnet/train_controlnet.py) training script to help you become familiar with it and how you can adapt it for your own use-case.
+This guide will explore the [train_controlnet.py](https://github.com/huggingface/diffusers/blob/main/examples/controlnet/train_controlnet.py) training script to help you become familiar with it, and how you can adapt it for your own use-case.

 Before running the script, make sure you install the library from source: